D-Bhatta/Coding/cassidy/May_3_int_closest_to_0.md

 For positive inputs, we simply subtract the modulus of the input and 1 from the input.
 For negative inputs, we subtract the modulus of the input and 1 from 1.
 This gives us the decimal fraction of the input.
 Next, we simply add it to the input.
+If there is no decimal fraction in input, then there is no need for modification.

 ## Python implementation